"Fieldwork is most effective when it is deliberately structured to be engaging and meaningful"

-Many of our students enjoy learning outside of the classroom, but how do we ensure that our geography fieldtrips constitute effective learning episodes as well as being fun and engaging?
+Many of our students enjoy learning outside of the classroom, but how do we ensure that our geography fieldtrips constitute effective learning episodes that correlate with curriculum requirements as well as being fun and engaging?

 There are many different approaches to the development of fieldwork activities, and the degree to which they contribute to a student’s geographical learning will depend on a range of factors, some pedagogical, others related to the personal learning preferences of the student.

 However, like other educational experiences, a successful and enjoyable fieldwork activity is often one that involves the students in identifying issues, making decisions and taking responsibility for their learning.
 Effective fieldwork will also have clear and established learning aims and objectives, and will provide meaningful outcomes which students are then able to link directly to their classroom-based learning.

 Is seamless to what is going on IN the classroom

 Has appropriate levels of challenge

 Is not only safe and secure but inclusive in design